bitnami/containers/bitnami/ruby/README.md

 bats test.sh
 ```

+# Changelog

+## 2.2.3-0-r02 (2015-09-30)

+- `/app` directory no longer exported as a volume.
+This caused problems when building on top of the
+  image, since changes in the volume were not persisted between RUN commands.
+To keep the previous
+  behavior (so that you can mount the volume in another container), create the container with the
+  `-v /app` option.

+## 2.2.3-0-r01 (2015-08-26)

+- Permissions fixed so `bitnami` user can install gems without needing `sudo`.

 # Contributing

 We'd love for you to contribute to this Docker image.
 You can request new features by creating an